Hi friend and Welcome!

 You’ve come to the right place!!

 What I will bring you in this review

-Normally I would review both headphone separately, but being that these two models are almost identical (with a few differences), I will outline the K240 and then compare it to the K240 MK II towards the end.
+Normally I would review both headphones separately, but being that these two models are identical sound-wise (with a few technical differences), I will outline the K240 and then compare it to the K240 MK II towards the end.